Last Updated on 31 August 2022 by Alastair Digby

 What is Attack Surface Monitoring?

-Attack surface monitoring is a central tenet of attack surface management that involves getting real-time visibility into vulnerabilities, weaknesses, and misconfigurations in any of the systems and assets that make up your attack surface.
+Attack surface monitoring is a central tenet of attack surface management that involves getting real-time visibility into vulnerabilities, weaknesses, and misconfigurations in any of the systems and discovered assets that make up your attack surface.
 Real-time visibility only comes from continuous attack surface monitoring rather than point-in-time solutions that provide ad hoc visibility.

 Since most malicious cyber threats arise from outside the organisation (insider errors are a threat, but they are often not malicious in nature), attack surface monitoring usually concentrates on your external attack surface.
 The external attack surface is the sum total of possible entry points accessible from the Internet that malicious outsiders can target to gain unauthorized access to your IT environment.